-From May 2019, the Council has operated Executive governance arrangements, which consist of a Cabinet with a Scrutiny function.
+From May 2019, the Council has operated Executive governance arrangements, comprising a Cabinet with a Scrutiny function.
 All Cabinet members have been allocated a specific portfolio and are responsible for driving forward the Council's key strategic themes.

-The Council has a Constitution which sets out how the Authority operates, how decisions are made and the procedures which are followed to ensure that decisions are efficient, transparent, and accountable to local people.
-This was approved in May 2024 and is kept under continuous review.
+The Council has a Constitution setting out how it operates, how decisions are made, and the procedures which are followed to ensure that decisions are lawful, efficient, transparent, and accountable to local people.
+This was last reviewed and approved in May 2025 and is kept under continuous review.